SaeedMasoumi/sweep-gson/README.md

 }
 ```

-For instance, The above JSON can be deserialized to the below class:
+For instance, The above JSON can be deserialized to the class below:

 ```kotlin
 @SweepWrapper("response")